 On 20 February, the Dutch parliament adopted a motion concerning the EU’s transparency policy.

-A new article in the Journal of European Public Policy takes a closer look at the purported trade-off between transparency and efficiency.
+n the Journal of European Public Policy takes a closer look at the purported trade-off between transparency and efficiency.

 A recent article in Politique Européenne by Maarten Hillebrandt (Bielefeld University) deals with the question of the development of transparency policy in the Council of the European Union.
 The development path of transparency in the Council is often regarded by outsiders with scepticism.
 After all, before 1992, the EU’s most ‘intergovernmental’ institution was known for its pervasive diplomatic secrecy.
 According to insiders, twenty-five years on, continuous external pressure would have made the Council considerably more transparent, in spite of all its resistances.
 This characterisation of a transparency-hostile Council overrun by external ‘transparency forces’ may however be too schematic.